scionproto/scion/doc/DRKeyInfra.md

 with trustworthy entities in the same AS, it is never shared outside the AS.
 The secret value will serve as the root of a symmetric key hierarchy, where keys of a level are derived from keys of the preceding level using an efficient Pseudo-Random Function (PRF).
-Thanks to the one-way property of the PRF function, the derived key can be shared with another entity without disclosing the higher level symmetric key.
+Thanks to the one-way property of the PRF, the derived key can be shared with another entity without disclosing the higher level symmetric key.

 ### Key Hierarchy